angular/angular/aio/content/guide/view-encapsulation.md

 #### No encapsulation

-This first example shows a component that has `ViewEncapsulation.None`.
+The first example shows a component that has `ViewEncapsulation.None`.
 This component colors its template elements red.

 <code-example path="view-encapsulation/src/app/no-encapsulation.component.ts" header="src/app/no-encapsulation.component.ts"></code-example>>

 Angular adds the styles for this component as global styles to the `<head>` of the document.

-As mentioned Angular also adds the styles to all shadow DOM hosts.
+As already mentioned Angular also adds the styles to all shadow DOM hosts.
 Therefore, the styles are available throughout the whole application.

 <img src="generated/images/guide/view-encapsulation/no-encapsulation.png" alt="component with no encapsulation">

 #### Emulated encapsulation

-This second example shows a component that has `ViewEncapsulation.Emulated`.
+The second example shows a component that has `ViewEncapsulation.Emulated`.
 This component colors its template elements green.

 <code-example path="view-encapsulation/src/app/emulated-encapsulation.component.ts" header="src/app/emulated-encapsulation.component.ts"></code-example>>

-Similar to `ViewEncapsulation.None`, Angular adds the styles for this component to the `<head>` of the document, and to all the shadow DOM hosts (but in this case, the styles are not applied to Shadow DOM elements since they are "scoped" via extra attributes as described in ["Inspecting generated CSS"](#inspecting-generated-css)).
+Similar to `ViewEncapsulation.None`, Angular adds the styles for this component to the `<head>` of the document, but with "scoped" styles.

 Therefore, only the elements directly within this component's template will match its styles.
 Since the "scoped" styles from the `EmulatedEncapsulationComponent` are very specific, they override the global styles from the `NoEncapsulationComponent`.